demisto/content/Packs/Zoom/Integrations/Zoom/Zoom_description.md

 For more information about creating an OAuth app click [here](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/).

-### For sending messages using ChatBot app and mirroring -
+### For sending messages using the ChatBot app and mirroring

-to enable the integration to communicate directly with zoom for mirroring or to sending messages by Zoom chatbot its require a dedicated zoom Team Chat app to be created for the XSOAR integration. make sure you have the following params-
+To enable the integration to communicate directly with Zoom for mirroring or to send messages by Zoom chatbot, you must create a dedicated Zoom Team Chat app for the Cortex XSOAR integration.
+Make sure you have the following parameters:
-- Long running instance enable
+- Long running instance enabled
 - Listen Port
 - Bot JID
 - Bot Client ID
 - Bot Secret ID
 - Secret Token
 - Enable Incident Mirroring
- For instructions on how to create and configure your custom Slack app, please review the documentation found [here](https://xsoar.pan.dev/docs/reference/integrations/zoom).
+ For instructions on how to create and configure your custom Zoom app, review the documentation found [here](https://xsoar.pan.dev/docs/reference/integrations/zoom).